taulfsime/Shelly-Devices-Checker/README.md

  - attempts - number of attempts to get the data per device
  - attemptDelay - time in seconds after every attempt
  - devices - list of devices IPs
+ - actions - list of actions

+Actions:
+ - CanNotReach
+   - Desc: Execute the action if the target can't be reached after all attemps
+   - Target: IP of device
+ - CheckVar
+   - Desc: Execute the action comparion of specific value to target value is successfull
+   - Target: IP of device
+   - Var: Key for specific value from device
+   - Check: Comparison type, allowed values are higher, lower or equal(should be used only with bool values)
+   - Value: Target value

 ## How to run
 Double-click file called "RUN"